 Fight it!
 Cure it!
 Deal with it!

-My name is Salomi Sideri and I had the opportunity to work with Professor Betty Tsakarestou in the Ad workshop project.
+My name is Christina Preventza and I had the opportunity to work with Professor Betty Tsakarestou in the Ad workshop project.
 Mrs Tsakarestou is an Assistant Professor, Head of Advertising and PR Lab in Panteion University, Dept. of Communication, Media and Culture of Athens and for this semester she wanted her students to come up with innovative and interesting ideas for a startup campaign.
 And that’s what we did.
-Vaso, Christina and I are three undergratuated students of Journalism and Marketing.
-We combined our love for life and helping people and came along with the challenge of creating an organization which helps patients with four rare diseases ( Friedreich ataxia, Myositis, Young Alzheimer, Addison disease).
-Our desire?
-Great social impact!
+Salomi, Vasw and I are three undergraduate students of Journalism and Marketing.
+We combined our love for life and helping people and came along with the challenge of creating an organization which helps patients with four rare diseases ( Friedrich’s ataxia, Myositis, Young Alzheimer, Addison disease).
+Our desire? great social impact!

 For the details about our first meeting and the decisions we made, you have to read the article below (https://medium.com/@dimavasiliki/fe20f7fedb0e#.bk34qgb24).
 It’s the only way you understand completely our challenge ;)